JuliaCon/www.juliacon.org/2025/sponsor.md

 Do not miss our affordable upgrades to meet our attendees where they congregate and socialize!
 Our packages are fully customizable.
 Contact us at \email for a sponsorship package that fits your needs!

-## What is included with an Expo Table?

-Unless communicated differently, an expo table is a 2-meter table and chairs, plus wi-fi and electricity.
-Sponsor booths are integrated into common areas where they will attract attendee traffic.
-Sponsors are responsible for shipping charges to and from the conference.
-Expo booths are available for Host, Platinum, and Gold sponsors.

-## What is included with an Expo Table with AV?

-Unless communicated differently, an expo booth is a 2-meter table and chairs but negotiable depending on needs, plus wi-fi and electricity.
-Sponsor booths are integrated into common areas where they will attract attendee traffic.
-Sponsors are responsible for shipping charges to and from the conference.
-It also includes AV support, e.g. Large TV screen.
-Details to be arranged separately.

-## Do Sponsor technical talks go through the regular review process?

-Sponsors are able to present a talk at the event.
-While sponsor talks do not go through the regular review process, presentation proposals must be submitted for approval by the review committee.
-The committee will help ensure that your presentation’s content is appropriate and relevant to the audience at the event.

-## What is the difference between a sponsor talk before a regular session and before keynote?

-The keynotes are outside on the pitch where everyone can attend, meaning during keynotes there are no parallel sessions.
-A regular talk will be in one of the many rooms.

-## What is included in access to the Attendee List?

-The list will be a .csv file with attendee name, email, job title, and company from those who have opted in during registration.
-Platinum and Diamond sponsors receive access to the Attendee List.

-## What is the Job Board?

-Your company’s job listings will be published on the event website and emailed out to all event attendees.
-Limit: 5 job listings per sponsor.

-## What is a Diversity Scholarship?

-One of JuliaCon’s goals is to increase awareness and excitement around opportunities for underrepresented groups in software engineering and data analytics.
-To that end, we make a number of diversity scholarships available at each JuliaCon event including travel, lodge and tickets.
-These scholarships provide free registration to attendees 1) who could not otherwise afford to attend the conference and 2) whose participation would contribute to the diversity of the event.
-Diversity Scholarships are available for Diamond, Platinum and Gold sponsors

-## What is LED Marquee Advertising?

-At the stadium we can control the big digital scoreboard outside and the digital screens that go around the stadium, as a result you can get your company logo on display during the day.

 # Who Attends JuliaCon
 Frequent Topics: